aledecicco/english-programming-language/docs/syntax.md

 Constant boolean values are used with the words `true` and `false`.

-Numbers and whole numbers are used witing the numeric values, not the words.
+Numbers and whole numbers are used writing the numeric values, not the words.
 Numbers must have a decimal part.

 Char literals are written between single quotes, and string literals between double quotes.
 String literals are the only other way, appart from the `let` sentence, to define lists by extension and, of course, they only work for lists of chars.